-Melatonin also affects adult sexual function by suppressing sex hormone production.
-Remember, melatonin production occurs when a person closes their eyes, but it also helps to ensure that it’s time for sleep, nothing else.
-When we also look at our seasonal breeder biology, melatonin is lowest in the summer when nights are short.
-This helps to assure that sexual function is at its peak nine months before spring, which is historically the most advantageous time to have a baby.
-And while natural melatonin in the proper rhythm is beneficial, supplementation can be detrimental to sexual function.
-So, considering melatonin is recommended 30 minutes before bedtime, it might as well be the anti-“little blue pill.”
+Keep in mind, melatonin doesn’t just affect sexual development.
+It affects adult sexual function as well.
+It suppresses sex hormone production.
+This makes sense because melatonin production, once you close your eyes, helps ensure it’s time for sleep, nothing else.
+It also makes sense to our seasonal breeder biology.
+Melatonin is lowest in the summer when nights are short, helping to assure sexual function is at its peak nine months before spring, which was historically the most advantageous time to have a baby.
+While natural melatonin in the proper rhythm is beneficial, supplementation can be detrimental to sexual function.
+Considering it is most often recommended 30 minutes before bedtime, it might as well be the anti-“little blue pill.”

-So, for those who still struggle with sleep, stayed tuned for next month’s post, the last in our Sleep Series.
-We will focus on safe and natural alternatives to this misunderstood “sleep hormone” and give recommendations on what to do to support healthy sleep.
-For now, go to bed early, turn off the lights, put away the computers and cell phones, don’t reach for the melatonin supplement and make sure your kids do the same.
+After learning that it suppresses sex hormone production, I’m sure melatonin supplements are much lower on your “to try” list.
+But in case they are still on your sleepless mind or your nightstand, remember that melatonin does not cause sleep and no amount of supplemental melatonin will counteract the brightness of artificial and blue light.
+For those who still struggle with sleep, next month’s blog will focus on safe and natural alternatives to this misunderstood “sleep hormone” and complete the series with recommendations on what you can do to support healthy sleep.
+For now, go to bed early, turn off the lights, don’t supplement with melatonin, and make sure your kids do the same.